Copyright law of Japan: Criticism

-Lobbying power
+Lobbying influence

-The JASRAC, an umbrella group or copyright organizations such as Eirin, Japan Commercial Broadcasters Organization, and the Recording Industry Association of Japan, has been accused of pushing for the criminalization of illegal downloading since September 2007.
-Although most of the comments received by the government were in opposition to the law, on December 18, the Agency of Cultural Affairs proposed to ban illegal downloading, because Makoto Kawase, the head of the agency's Copyrighted Work Circulation Promotion Department, said that despite the mass opposition, the change was inevitable.
+The JASRAC, an umbrella group of copyright companies and organizations such as Eirin, Japan Commercial Broadcasters Organization, and the Recording Industry Association of Japan, has been pushing for the criminalization of illegal downloading since September 2007.
+Although most of the comments received by the government were in opposition to the proposal, on December 18, the Agency of Cultural Affairs proposed to ban illegal downloading, because Makoto Kawase, the head of the agency's Copyrighted Work Circulation Promotion Department, said that despite the mass opposition, the change was inevitable.
 The prohibition came into effect in 2010 after heavy lobbying by the RIAJ, one of JASRAC's members.

-In 2017, the JASRAC also demanded copyright fees from private music schools as a loophole of an exception for non-profit educational use.
-After a lawsuit by private music schools, the Tokyo District Court ruled in February 2020 that JASRAC could collect fees from both teachers and students because the music schools were the primary actors for music played by teachers and students in lessons.

 Shinzo Abe had been accused of promoting restrictive and harsh copyright policies in Japan, putting excessive attention to copyright infringement of manga, and for a proposal by the Agency for Cultural Affairs to criminalize all illegal downloading and private copying of works.
 This caused concerns in 2019 that Abe would lose an election.
 There is a consensus that excessive attention has been made on the manga industry on the decision to criminalize illegal downloading of manga.